Karl Döhring: Life and work

 Döhring died on 1 June 1941, at the age of 61, in a hospital in Darmstadt, Germany.
 In 1949, Hedwig Döhring moved to the United States to live near the family of Karl's brother, Erich Döhring.
 She was cared for by Karl's niece, Louise Döhring McClendon and died in November 1981 in Lawrence, KS.
-Because Karl died childless, his original works and notebooks were inherited by his great-nephew Brian McClendon.

 Historical and Cultural Background

 During the reign of King Chulalongkorn (Rama V), the government of Siam was influenced and threatened by the major European colonial powers in Asia at the time.
 The king continued the reform policies initiated by his father which brought not only scientific, technical and economic progress to Siam, but also a more Western way of thinking and living.

 A major part of his reform program was the modernization of the capital city, Bangkok.
 To impress Western visitors and dignitaries, the king had public buildings and royal palaces built in a style that combined historic European splendor with Asian architectural influences.
 For example, the Grand Palace in Bangkok - Chakri Maha Prasat - was built in the style of the Italian Renaissance, but at the request of Chulalongkorn a Siamese roof and Mondops were subsequently added.
 He believed that having Renaissance and Baroque style architecture would give Siam much needed recognition as a civilized nation among the European colonial powers - in effect persuading them to see Siam as an ally rather than a target for colonization.
 Chulalongkorn was interested in the European way of life - his living quarters in the Vimanmek Mansion in Bangkok District, Dusit, are a testament to that.
 His sons, who had been educated exclusively in Europe, also chose to build their palaces and villas in European style and followed the latest European fashions.
 In time, nobility, dignitaries and wealthy citizens began to imitate that royal example.